rmguney/cnn-vit-benchmark/README.md

-# Comparative Analysis of DeiT and MobileNet
+# Comparative Analysis of MobileNet and DeiT-T on the CIFAR-10 Dataset

-This project explores a comparative analysis between two deep learning models, **DeiT (Data-efficient Image Transformer)** and **MobileNetV3**, focusing on their architectures, training methodologies, and performance benchmarks.
-The models are trained on the CIFAR-10 dataset for image classification tasks.
+## Overview

+This project examines and compares the performance of **MobileNetV3-L** and **DeiT-T (Data-efficient Image Transformer)**, a transformer-based vision model.
+The aim is to compare the performance of a relatively lightweight vision transformer model to CNN models for resource constrained environments.
+Tests were done with 3 different **MobileNet** models including **MobileNet V2, MobileNetV3-S, MobileNetV3-L**, but taking **MobileNetV3-L** as the baseline since most metrics had similar results and in terms of model size it is more comparable to **DeiT-T**.

 ## Usage

-The `main.py` script provides a menu-driven interface for running different experiments.
+The `main.py` script serves as CLI for running the scripts available in this project.

 ```bash
 python main.py